casper-network/docs-archive/dapp-dev-guide/workflow/two-party-multi-sig.rst

 We can run a simple session contract that will execute within the context of our main account.
 Below is the contract body that will be compiled to WASM and then sent to the network as part of a deploy.

-**Important Note**: This contract example will set up a particular account configuration and is not a general-purpose contract.
+**Important Note**: This contract example will set up a specific account configuration and is not a general-purpose contract.

 .. code-block:: rust